Physical effects of eating disorders

 Muscles, joints & bones

-Bones can become brittle which could mean you are more at risk of fractures or brakes.
+Bones can become thin and brittle dues to low hormones in the body, which could mean you are more at risk of fractures or brakes.

 Muscles and joints can become weaker